lhuan111/lhuan111.github.io/docs/Project_Assignment_2.md

-from __future__ import annotations import math from typing import List

-import numpy as np
-import mujoco
-import mediapy as media
-import matplotlib.pyplot as plt

-#this package is for animation of data
-import matplotlib.animation as animation

-import shutil

-import shutil, os # this is to solve the mediapy.show_video failure
+from __future__ import annotations import math from typing import List import numpy as np import mujoco import mediapy as media import matplotlib.pyplot as plt #this package is for animation of data import matplotlib.animation as animation import shutil, os # this is to solve the mediapy.show_video failure
 ```